 Each term, several University of Oregon athletic teams have a strong possibility of being invited to post-season competition.
 This type of representation of our university can have many positive ramifications for the full university community.

-During fall, winter, and spring terms the Office of the Provost and Academic Affairs will message faculty members regarding potential competitions.
+During fall, winter, and spring terms the Office of the Provost will message faculty members regarding potential competitions.
 These athletic events are official “university–sponsored events,” and as such, provide a legitimate excuse for student participants (e.g., team members, cheerleaders, band members, etc.) to be absent from regularly scheduled final exams.
 Student members of these tournament groups are encouraged to speak with their instructors, prior to the athletic event, to arrange for the completion of course work and final examinations in the case of such an anticipated absence.
 Faculty can verify a student’s membership in an affected group by contacting Leanne Brooks, Assistant Athletic Director at firstname.lastname@example.org or 541-346-2255.

 Faculty are authorized to use the following procedures to conduct final exams of affected students: